 Specimen templates for a selection of job descriptions are provided on the FPH website.
 Some modifications may need to be made as the actual roles of public health consultants are varied.
-In general, posts will normally include the range of tasks which call upon the core competencies as set out by the Faculty.
-There is flexibility for employers to adapt the person specification to emphasise those that are particularly relevant and this is made clear on the template.
-If employers are uncertain please discuss it with the Faculty Adviser.
+In general, posts will normally include the range of tasks as set out in both core and defined competency areas.
+It is recommended that none of the essential criteria is removed without discussion with the Faculty Adviser.
+Employers are welcome to add items to reflect the nature of the post.
+The criteria in the person specifications are the minimum required.

-The recruitment literature should also include:
+The literature should also include: